 It happens to all of us: someone in Senior Leadership (or worse an Advisor or Board of Directors Member or Business Owner) puts in a request to get a “high level” overview of how your marketing is performing.
 Whether you are client-side or agency-side, nothing strikes fear into the hearts of people like a request like this.
 And of course, they need it for a meeting tomorrow.

 Fear not, we have you covered with the definitive list of The 9 Most Important Marketing KPIs (key performance indicators) all marketing teams should be keeping track of (and have real-time reporting access to) in order of importance.
-All of these metrics can and should be used to inform your marketing strategy, marketing campaigns, and marketing activities in order for you to achieve your business goals (and hopefully get you promoted).
+All of these marketing KPIs can and should be used to inform your marketing strategy, marketing campaigns, and marketing activities in order for you to achieve your business goals (and hopefully get you promoted).

 Total Revenue (Sales Revenue)